Que (What)

 - Example:

-- The Connector: Acts like the Punjabi 'ਕਿ' to connect two clauses.
+- As a Connector: Acts like the Punjabi 'ਕਿ' to link two clauses (meaning "that").

-- The Question: Starts questions like "Que fais-tu?"
+- As a Question Word: Starts questions meaning "What?" — like "Que fais-tu?"
 (What are you doing?).

 💬 Sentence Bank